Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 If a Drupal page path for a record details page is specified then a button is added to allow record viewing.

+**warehouseName**

+Name of the warehouse stored against records in Elasticsearch (in the `metadata.warehouse` field).
+Typically the domain name of the warehouse server.
+Must be set when the `includeUploadButton` option is set as it is required to ensure that uploaded decisions do not affect records imported into the Elasticsearch index from other warehouses.

 Positioning of control elements
 ===============================